Generalized cross-resonance scheme for maximally-entangling two-qutrit gates

-These gates can be seen as direct analogs of the two-qubit CR gate on the $0-1$ and $1-2$ transition levels, respectively.
-Our gates generalize the gates of the prior works \cite{Scrambling21,cervera2022experimental} that use the cross-resonance framework on just two of the three levels.
+These gates can be seen as direct analogues of the two-qubit CR gate on the $0{-}1$ and $1{-}2$ transition levels, respectively.
+In addition, they generalize the gates of the prior works \cite{Scrambling21,cervera2022experimental} that use the cross-resonance framework on just two of the three levels.
 Our work improves upon the prior works in two primary ways.
-Firstly, the entangling action occurs on both the $0-1$ levels and $1-2$ levels of the target qutrit.
-Secondly, $\ucrzeroone$ and $\ucronetwo$ are not individual gates but rather a class of gates, i.e., they are parametric in nature, that directly allow entanglement on $0-1$ and $1-2$ levels and can be used to construct a multitude of entangling gates of interest.
-However, this is not in the purview of the prior gates.
+First is the ability to perform a direct entanglement on the $1{-}2$ levels of the target qutrit.
+While the previous works use the ability to entangle on $0{-}1$ levels to perform entanglement on the $1{-}2$ levels, our gates bring in the ability to perform entanglement directly on the $1{-}2$ levels of the target qutrit.
+Secondly, $\ucrzeroone$ and $\ucronetwo$ are not individual gates but rather a class of gates (i.e., they are parametric in nature) that directly allow entanglement on $0{-}1$ and $1{-}2$ levels and can be used to construct a multitude of entangling gates of interest.
+However, all gates proposed prior to this work are specific non-parametric gates.
 In addition to these contrasts, the action of $\ucrzeroone$ and $\ucronetwo$ on the target qutrit uniquely depends on the state of the control qutrit, and no two states of control induce the same oscillation on the target qutrit.
+This is evident both in the simulation results \footnotemark[2] and gate descriptions \ref{eq3} and \ref{eq4}.
 Although these gates individually act on a two-level subspace of the three-level systems, together they span the complete two-qutrit Hilbert space.